iamseeley/tseeley.com/content/logs/enter-react.md

 ```

 **organizing dashboard into components**:
-the home page and site page dashboards contain a lot of code that can be shared between them. by creating a few reusable dashboard components it makes the code much more manageable.
+the home page and site page dashboards contain a lot of code that can be shared between them. by creating a few reusable dashboard components it made the code much more manageable.

  **chart rendering**: